pinobatch/lorom-template/README.md

 Concepts illustrated:

-* internal header and init code
+* internal header (with correct checksum) and init code
 * setting up a static background
 * loading data from multiple 32 KiB banks in a LoROM
 * structure of a game loop